a visit to the JFK Museum

 The museum begins with a 20-minute video about JFK, which I found amusing knowing how much his father influenced his early and later career (Kennedy Sr. would outlive four of his nine children).
 However, the introductory film that brought everyone up to his 1960 Presidential Election campaign barely mentions the role of his father and the rest of his family with the exception of Robert Kennedy and his wife Jackie Kennedy.
 Nevertheless, it was fascinating to learn more about JFK’s early years.
 I’ve recently started reading Robert Caro’s seminal work The Years of Lyndon Johnson—I’ve just finished the second volume—and I couldn’t help but notice how JFK was already throwing shade at LBJ during his short but meaningful presidency.

 Seeing the photographs and historical items related to JFK was wonderful, but what struck me most was how important “legacy” is when it comes to U.S. Presidents.
 Kennedy was arguably the last great American President who was widely revered by Americans and the world.
 By all accounts, his presidency could have faded into obscurity because of its brevity (who knows Zachary Taylor or William Henry Harrison)—and scandals like the Bay of Pigs—but his words and reputation live on thanks to his actions during the Cuban Missile Crisis, Civil Rights movement, Space program, and his remarkable charisma.
-Robert Caro points out in his second volume on LBJ that Johnson’s Vietnam War policy was a major factor in tarnishing the global image of the U.S. presidency.
-Watergate and subsequent missteps by modern administrations played their parts too, but LBJ’s Vietnam legacy was the first domino to fall in how the world viewed American leadership.
-Which in turn makes JFK the last ‘likeable’ American President who commanded not just the power and stature that comes with the office but global admiration.

 During World War II, JFK served as the commander of a torpedo patrol boat called PT-109 in the South Pacific.
 In August 1943, a Japanese destroyer rammed and sank his craft, throwing crew members overboard.
 Despite being injured, Kennedy led the survivors to a nearby island and even carried an injured crewman—swimming for hours with the life jacket strap literally clenched in his teeth.
 His leadership and quick thinking saved lives and earned him both the Navy and Marine Corps Medal for heroism.
 This tale being recounted in The Patriarch was riveting as Kennedy Sr. was frantically using all his power and influence in Washington and the Press to find out about what had happened to his son.
-When he found out that his son had escaped and had a heroic and almost mythical military tale, Kennedy Sr. used his financial backing and influence of the Press to get stories about JFK’s pacific ordeal out to the public creating a mythical aura about the young Jack Kennedy even before he entered politics.
+When he found out that his son had escaped and had a heroic and almost mythical military tale, Kennedy Sr. used his financial backing and influence of the press to get stories about JFK’s pacific ordeal out to the public creating a mythical aura about the young Jack Kennedy even before he entered politics.
 This story would be the foundation from which Kennedy would swiftly ascend to the highest office in America.

 Overall, the trip to the JFK Presidential Library and the subsequent visit to his gravesite in Arlington were moving experiences that brought to life the incredible reach of the Kennedy legacy.
 It underscored for me just how pivotal JFK’s presidency was and why his reputation endures, both in the United States and the world.